Master of Science in Anesthesia Requirements

 Shadowing Requirements

-The MSA program strongly recommends shadowing a certified anesthesiologist assistant in the operating room environment.
+The MSA program strongly recommends shadowing a certified anesthesiologist assistant in the operating room environment for 16 or more hours.
 If you are in an area where CAAs are not prevalent, then shadowing an anesthesiologist or nurse anesthetist practicing within the anesthesia care team model is suggested.
-Use the MSA Program's shadowing form to keep a detailed record of your shadowing hours so that you may upload that document to your CASAA application.
+Use the MSA program's shadowing form to keep a detailed record of your shadowing hours so that you may upload that document to your CASAA application.

-Applicants may request a shadowing experience through the MSA Program.
-Requests can be made at any location office, and procedures differ according to affiliate hospital regulations.
-While the program tries to accommodate as many applicants as possible, requesting a shadowing experience in no way implies or guarantees placement.
+Applicants may request a shadowing experience by contacting their preferred site location directly.
+While requests can be made at any program location office, the procedures may differ according to affiliate hospital regulations.
+The program tries to accommodate as many applicants as possible, and requesting a shadowing experience in no way implies or guarantees placement.

 Physical and Technical Requirements